 In a separate large pot:

 - Place turkey legs and chicken stock with enough water to just cover them, add about 1 teaspoon of salt and 2 garlic cloves.
 Put the lid on the pot to let it cook for about 1 hour and the turkey is tender.
-Halfway through the cooking process, and green onions and half of the cilantro to the pot. (these will be removed later, so don’t bother chopping it)
+Halfway through the cooking process, add green onions and half of the cilantro to the pot.
+These will be removed later, so don’t bother chopping it.